Objectives of the service

 Service/ system concept

 The Heibjerg Robotic Weeding solution provides groundsmen with an efficient, automated tool for targeted weed control.
 Users define the area to be treated, either on-site or via an app, and the robot systematically navigates and covers the designated zones.
-Using advanced vision technology, the robot identifies individual weeds and applies spot treatments with boiling water, significantly reducing energy consumption—by up to 65% compared to conventional methods that treat the entire surface indiscriminately.
+Using advanced vision technology, the robot identifies individual weeds.
+It applies targeted spot treatments with boiling water, significantly reducing energy consumption by up to 65% compared to conventional methods that indiscriminately treat the entire surface.

 The system consists of two main components: a mobile robot and a service station.
 After completing its tasks, the robot autonomously returns to the station to refill water, recharge, and stand by until the next scheduled operation.
 Users can easily configure treatment schedules, adjust targeted areas, and monitor real-time progress via an app, which also provides notifications about any operational issues.